 If you have a substantial physical, psychiatric or intellectual disability and can’t study full time or in the minimum time, you may still get Austudy.
 You need to do at least 25% of the full time study load for the course.

 Youth Allowance if you’re sick or have an injury

 If you’re sick or have an injury and temporarily can’t study full time, you may still get Youth Allowance as a student.
 You need to give us medical proof showing you’ll return to full time study when better.

 Part time study

 Part time study is a study load of less than 75% of a full time study load.
 Your study load may become part time if you drop 1 or more subjects.
-You need to tell us about any changes to your enrolment because your payment may be affected.
+Tell us about any changes to your enrolment because it may affect your payment.

-If you are studying part time and are younger than 22 years of age, you may be eligible for Youth Allowance as a job seeker.
-You will need to have a Job Plan and do activities to make up a full time study load.
+If you’re studying part time and are younger than 22 years of age, you may be eligible for Youth Allowance as a job seeker.
+You need to have a Job Plan and do activities to make up a full time study load.